AakarshB/Postgres-backup/README.md

 Update the secret.yaml and cronjob.yaml with the DB and storage connectionstrings

 ### Step 4.
-Replace the image name with the lastest image provided, below is the defualt provided in the cronjob yaml
+Replace the image name with the lastest image provided.

+Below is the defualt provided in the cronjob yaml

-aakarsh94/postgres-backup:v1 `
+"aakarsh94/postgres-backup:v1"

 ### Step 5.
 Run the job